SSWConsulting/SSW.Rules.Content/rules/use-a-signature-with-a-link-when-commenting-on-a-blog/rule.md

 Track your employees' GitHub stars by visiting their GitHub profile and navigating to the 'Stars' tab.
 Recognizing and applauding their interactions in the developer community can be a motivation booster.

 Implementing these measures not only enhances online presence but also fosters genuine connections and appreciation within the wider community.
+Additionally, during annual reviews, it's beneficial to assess the SEO value or 'Google juice' each employee contributes, providing a tangible measure of their impact on the company's digital standing.